 have been lots of eggs in that small kitchen as my order arrives and I eat,

-drink coffee and think about my ride towards Flagstaff, Arizona.
+drink coffee, and think about my ride toward Flagstaff, Arizona.
 Mary's Lake Road is very scenic with pine

 trees, meadows, and lakes.
 There are bicycle lanes along the highway so

-this is a popular route for bicyclist from Flagstaff.
+this is a popular route for bicyclists from Flagstaff.

 Though I still have another 5 hours ahead of me before I get